 Once we have a clear understanding of your experience, we move on to the next steps, which typically involve a physical exam and diagnostic imaging.
 This two-part approach—combining your story with clear medical evidence—ensures we’re not just treating symptoms, but addressing the root cause of your pain.
 It’s how we build a foundation for a personalized and effective treatment plan.

-Your Physical Exam and Medical History
+The First Step: Your Exam and Medical History

 Your initial consultation starts with a simple, thorough conversation.
 We’ll sit down with you to discuss your medical history in detail.
 Be prepared to talk about when your pain began, where it’s located, and if it radiates to other areas.
 We’ll also ask about any past injuries or a family history of joint problems.
 Next, we’ll conduct a physical exam.
 This involves checking your spine’s range of motion, identifying tender spots, and testing your muscle strength.
 We might ask you to bend, twist, or walk to see which movements trigger your pain.
 This hands-on assessment gives us vital clues and helps us prepare you for your first visit.